 CSU takes great efforts to enhance, appreciate and support diversity and multi-culturalism.

-These offices include Asian Pacific American Cultural Center (APACC), Black/African American Cultural Center (B/AACC), El Centro, Pride Resource Center, Native American Cultural Center (NACC), Resources for Disabled Students (RDS), and Women and Gender Advocacy Center (WGAC).
+These offices include Asian Pacific American Cultural Center (APACC), Black/African American Cultural Center (B/AACC), El Centro, Pride Resource Center, Native American Cultural Center (NACC), Student Disability Center, and Women and Gender Advocacy Center (WGAC).

 TILT Learning Programs and Tutoring

 Tutoring available in Biology, Chemistry, Math, Physics, Statistics, and more.

 Workshops including time management, stress reduction, overcoming procrastination, networking and more.

 The Writing Center offers a free service to all students, staff, faculty and alumni as well as Fort Collins Community.